Bastiengry/quiz_app/README.md

 # React + TypeScript + Vite

-## QuiApp
+## QuizApp

+1. Please check package.json for the versions of node and npm

-1. Generate node_modules
+2. Generate node_modules
 - npm ci

-2. Build the project
+3. Build the project
 - npm run build

-3. Start the app in development
+4. Start the app in development
 - npm run dev